-Whether using an off-campus or on-campus account, each Club or Tribe is required to maintain accurate records and submit monthly reports to their sponsor.
+Whether using an off-campus or on-campus account, each Club or Tribe is required to maintain accurate records and submit monthly reports to the Associate Director of Student Engagement and Sponsors.
 These reports will include a copy of the monthly bank statement from the bank or business office and a copy of the organization's records.
+These records are due by the 10th of each month.